 The growing concern over the credibility of scientific conclusions that rely on multiple forms of researcher discretion (e.g., the choice of outcome variables and research designs) motivated our approach to examining the achievement impact of the ELSBG initiative.
 In particular, evidence for the prevalence of publication biases and/or specification searching (i.e., "p-hacking") exists across multiple disciplines.
 Moreover, it appears to be a particular concern in quasi-experimental settings like ours (Brodeur et al., 2020).
-We pre-registered our preferred analysis plan to address this fundamentally important concern and to provide a transparent "decision tree" for our subsequent design choices (Nosek et al., 2018).7
+We pre-registered our preferred analysis plan to address this fundamentally important concern and to provide a transparent "decision tree" for our subsequent design choices (Nosek et al., 2018).

-We initially proposed a regression-discontinuity (RD) design that leveraged the cross-sectional variation in a baseline school-level test score (i.e., the percent of grade-3 students scoring at Level 2 or higher on the ELA exams during the 2018 and 2019 assessments) used to identify the ELSBG-eligible schools.
-We correspondingly designated the Percent Level 2 or higher on the post-treatment grade-3 ELA exam as the single confirmatory outcome measure.
-The key results of this RD approach are presented visually in Figure A2 and parametrically in Table A3.
+We proposed a regression-discontinuity (RD) design that leveraged the cross-sectional variation in a baseline school-level assignment variable (i.e., the percent of grade-3 students scoring at Level 2 or higher on the ELA exams during the 2018 and 2019 assessments) used to identify the ELSBG-eligible schools.
+Intuitively, this research design functions by comparing schools eligible for ELSBG to schools ineligible for ELSBG with similar levels of the continuous assignment variable.
+This design rests on the assumption that California elementary schools with